 Later in the afternoon, my younger sister Zerrin came from Gelibolu where she has been living for quite some time now.
 It was a postponed visit due to an unexpected storm that created travel problems and she delayed her visit to Istanbul a few days.
 We had dinner and she told us about a couple of tours she was going with friends, one to South Africa and then within a few weeks, to South America.
 It was good to see her and still energetic enough to travel extensively.

 We did not have much on our schedule that day, Jan and I went to Kuzguncuk just to walk around and have lunch at Ismet Baba restaurant.
 The weather was great and we walked on the main and the side streets enjoying the temporal patina of the place.
 It is one of the neighborhoods in Istanbul that has managed to keep its character and texture despite the current trend of strange-looking high rise buildings everywhere else.
 More on the buildings and the strange architectural shift in Istanbul, perhaps in other parts of Turkey as well in a later post.
 As we hit the main road, we decided it was time to go to Ismet Baba and enjoyed some bonito, one of my favorite fish.

-In the evening, our friends Ersan and Yuksel came for dinner.
-We enjoyed the delicious food prepared by the wife of Ergun’s driver and talked about the old days.
+That evening Ersan and Yuksel came for dinner.
+We enjoyed the delicious food, prepared by the wife of Ergun’s driver, and talked about good old days.
 It was good to see them all in good shape.